mellowagain/Titan/README.md

 Titan `/ˈtaɪtən/` is an advanced Counter-Strike Global Offensive report and commendation bot.
 Its goal is to maintain a clean Matchmaking system by sending a target forcefully (by 11 reports) into Overwatch.
-It provides a advanced set of features and high effiency when compared against other report and commendation bots.
+It provides a advanced set of features and high efficiency compared to other report and commendation bots.

 ## Features

-* Support for both a graphical user interface (GUI) and command line.
+* Support for a graphical user interface (GUI) and command line.
-* High performance thanks to multi-threaded reporting and commending (when compared to other report bots).
+* High performance due to multi-threaded reporting and commending.
 * Ban checking for both target and bot accounts.
-(Requires own generated [Steam Web API](https://steamcommunity.com/dev/apikey) key)
+(Requires a generated [Steam Web API](https://steamcommunity.com/dev/apikey) key)
 * Integrated Sharecode parser that automatically parses the Match ID from a CS:GO Demo Share URL.
 * Integrated Match ID resolver that automatically resolves the Match ID from the targets current match.
 * Automatic index timer which outputs when an account has finished its 12 hours cooldown.